joshbarrass/deezerdl/README.md

 This software is not in any way affiliated with Deezer.

 **The author of this software does not condone its use for piracy.**
-This software was created for educational purposes, for me to learn how Deezer works, and should be used only for legitimate purposes. **Support will not be given to anyone who uses this software for piracy.**
+This software was created for my own education, for me and for others to learn how Deezer works.
+It should be used only for legitimate purposes. **Support will not be given to anyone who uses this software for piracy.**